-Since 2000 the Russian government has required registration of biotechnology crops (events) and has monitored marketing of products derived from products of biotechnology.
-Russia currently allows 23 genetically engineered crops (lines) to be legally imported into Russia for food use, including twelve corn lines, seven soybean lines, one rice line, one sugar beet line, and two potato lines.
+Since 2000 the Russian government has required registration of biotechnology crops (events) and products obtained from or containing these events, which are imported to the country, and has monitored marketing of products derived from products of biotechnology.
+As of mid-2015 Russia allowed 23 genetically engineered crops (lines) to be legally imported into Russia for food use, including twelve corn lines, seven soybean lines, one rice line, one sugar beet line, and two potato lines.
 Of these 23 lines, 18 are also registered for feed use, including 11 corn lines and all seven soybean lines (for details please see GAIN report RS1545 Agricultural Biotechnology Annual.)
 Rosselkhoznadzor's instructions define feed as biotech-free if the product contains 0.5 percent or less of a non-registered biotech products.
-However, the 0.5 percent threshold requirement for non-registered biotech lines contradicts the CU Technical
+However, the 0.5 percent threshold requirement for non-registered biotech lines contradicts the CU

-2 The CU Technical Regulation on Food Safety defines novel food products as "food products (including food additives and flavorings) that were not previously used for human consumption on the customs territory of the Customs Union, namely: with new or deliberately modified primary molecular structure; consisting of or being isolated from microorganisms, fungi or algae; from plants; isolated from animals, obtained from GMO or with their use; nanomaterials and nanotechnology products except for food products obtained by traditional methods, being in circulation and considered safe by virtue of experience."
+&lt;sup>2 The CU Technical Regulation on Food Safety defines novel food products as "food products (including food additives and flavorings) that were not previously used for human consumption on the customs territory of the Customs Union, namely: with new or deliberately modified primary molecular structure; consisting of or being isolated from microorganisms, fungi or algae; from plants; isolated from animals, obtained from GMO or with their use; nanomaterials and nanotechnology products except for food products obtained by traditional methods, being in circulation and considered safe by virtue of experience."

-Regulation On Safety of Grain, that increased this threshold to 0.9 percent for feeds based on grains/oilseeds.
+Technical Regulation on Safety of Grain that increased this threshold to 0.9 percent for feeds based on grains/oilseeds.